jenkinsci/external-workspace-manager-plugin/doc/DISK_POOL_RESTRICTION.md

 ### Disk Pool restriction by job name

-You can restrict the Disk Pool to be allocated only in the jobs whose name matches a specific pattern, or if they are located in a certain directory.
+You can restrict the Disk Pool to be allocated only in the jobs whose name matches a specific pattern, or if they are located in a certain job _Folder_.
-In the following example, the _diskpool1_ will be allocated only for those jobs that are within the _Folder_ named _foobar_.
+In the following example, the _diskpool1_ will be allocated only for those jobs that are within the job _Folder_ named _foobar_.

 ![Disk Pool Restriction By Job Name](img/restriction-by-job-name.png)